About infectious diseases

 New diseases can appear and spread suddenly.
 Read and subscribe to the travel advice for your destination before you depart to ensure you have the latest information.

-Water-borne, food-borne, parasitic and other infectious diseases (including cholera, hepatitis, tuberculosis, typhoid and rabies) are common around the world, with serious outbreaks occuring from time to time.
+Water-borne, food-borne, parasitic and other infectious diseases (including cholera, hepatitis, tuberculosis, typhoid and rabies) are common around the world, with serious outbreaks occurring from time to time.
+Vaccinations are available for the prevention of some infectious diseases.
+Ensure you discuss potential vaccinations with your GP before you travel.

 Bear in mind that standards of food handling and preparation may be different in some countries from those in Australia.
 Illness caused by poor food handling is common in some locations, even in expensive hotels.